ignition-devs/java-api/README.md

 ## Installation and usage

-To use java-api, you may install it by doing any of the following.
+To use java-api, you may install it using the following method.

 ### Installing with `pip`